kopia/kopia/site/content/docs/Repository Server/_index.md

 ## Starting Repository Server

 Before starting the repository server, we must first [create and configure a repository](../repositories/#repositories).
 Finally, we must create a list of usernames and passwords that will be allowed to access it.
-A repository server should be started on a dedicated LAN server so all clients can connect directly.
+The repository server should be started in a location where:
+- all kopia clients can connect directly to the server;
+- the latency between the client and the server is low;
+- theres is sufficient bandwidth between the client and the server.

 ### Configuring Allowed Users